rmourey26/onyx/README.md

 ## API
 - TODO

+## Up Next
+- Add SSR and tanstack query driven wagmi provider config and SSR enabled zetachain client
+- additional updates as needed throughout zeta logic
+- Existing Zetachain example runs on Next 13.48 > feel free to create a pull request and help with Next 14+ and SSR version

 ## Getting started with Onyx:
 - First, configure your environment
   - Create a file named .env.local in project root